-Next step is registering Facebook Application (You need to create it first on Facebook Platform).
-Application is used for retrieving never expired access token - it will be used by Publisher in Facebook API calls.
+The next step is registering the Facebook Application (You need to create it first on the Facebook Platform).
+The application is used for retrieving never expired access token - it will be used by Publisher in Facebook API calls.

-Facebook Application can be registered in Publisher with REST API /api/{version}/facebook/applications/POST request.
+Facebook Application can be registered in Publisher with a REST API /api/{version}/facebook/applications/POST request.

-- appId Unique ID of your Facebook Application - appSecret Generated by Facebook Application secret instantarticles/authorize/123456789/987654321
+- appId Unique ID of your Facebook Application - appSecret Generated by Facebook Application secret